akkadotnet/Akka.Streams.Kafka/README.md

 This source emits <see cref="ConsumeResult{TKey,TValue}"/> together with the offset position as flow context, thus makes it possible to commit offset positions to Kafka.
 This is useful when "at-least once delivery" is desired, as each message will likely be delivered one time but in failure cases could be duplicated.
-It is intended to be used with `KafkaProducer.FlowWithContext` and/or `Committer.SinkWithOffsetContext`
+It is intended to be used with `KafkaProducer.FlowWithContext` and/or `Committer.SinkWithOffsetContext`.
+As of version 1.5.39, this source includes improved partition handling with automatic filtering of messages from revoked partitions.

 ```c#
 var control = KafkaConsumer.SourceWithOffsetContext(consumerSettings, Subscriptions.Topics("topic1"))